 Depending on the extension of the dividing septum, we can differentiate between two subtypes:

 - It has a complete transverse vaginal septum that extends to the internal cervical orifice of the uterus (unicornuate bicollis) or the external cervical orifice of the uterus (bicornuate bicollis).

 - It just extends to the internal orifice of the uterus.

 Diagnosed in 55% of the patients that have an abnormality of the uterus.
 In this case, the septum that divided the Müllerian ducts doesn't disappear, resulting in a partitioned uterine cavity.
 The longitudinal septum may involve the endometrial canal but not the cervix (partial septate uterus), or extend to the internal or external cervical orifice of the uterus (complete septate uterus).

-This is the most common uterine abnormality, and at the same time the one causing more cases of female infertility.
-In the most serious cases—those that cannot be treated with surgery—, a pregnancy could be considerably dangerous due to the high risk of recurrent miscarriage.
+This is the most common uterine abnormality and at the same time the one causing more cases of female infertility.
+In the most serious cases—those that cannot be treated with surgery—, a pregnancy could be considered dangerous due to the high risk of recurrent miscarriage.

 Some consider it a variation of the septate uterus, while others see it as just a mildly variant shape of the normal uterus.
 The main difference with the former is that the septum is less acute.
 This is precisely the reason why, in the mildest cases, the morphology of an arcuate uterus is similar to a normal uterus.

 This uterine anomaly is rather common.
 It rarely causes infertility, although it may take longer for the woman to get pregnant (subfertility).
 If it leads to recurrent miscarriages, it can be treated with surgery.

 How to get pregnant